Frequently Asked Questions

 What does the classroom work look like?

 For the younger kids, throw out what a traditional classroom setting looks like!
 We rarely use any worksheets unless we’re practicing with geography maps.
-Otherwise, you’ll see history discussions with hands-on activities, messy art projects, science experiments, memory work with big body movements, and fun read-alouds that support our history reading.
+Otherwise, you’ll see history discussions with hands-on activities, engaging read-alouds, messy art projects, fascinating science experiments, and kinesthetic memory work.